Children's Dental care

 Alpharetta, GA – Do you worry about your children’s teeth, and wonder how you can ensure they have a bright and healthy smile?
 While we can’t guarantee your child will never experience a problem, good oral care begins at home.

-“We’ve talked about this before, but caring for your child’s teeth begins before their baby teeth even erupt,” says Dr. Nanna Ariaban, an Alpharetta children’s dentist.
-“And it’s also important that parents model a good oral care routine so their children know that caring for their smile is important.”
+“We’ve talked about this before, but caring for your child’s teeth begins before their baby teeth even erupt,” says Dr. Nanna Ariaban, our Roswell children’s dentist. “and it’s also important that parents model a good oral care routine so their children know that caring for their smile is important.”

 So when should you start caring for your child’s teeth?
 Dr. Nanna says as soon as your child is born.
 That’s right, even if your child’s teeth haven’t erupted yet, they can still fall prey to decay.

 Before your child’s teeth erupt, use a soft cloth to gently wipe down the gums after each feeding.